sourcegraph/handbook/content/departments/product-engineering/engineering/enablement/frontend-platform/index.md

 The Frontend Platform team (part of the [Enablement](../index.md) org) defines and maintains the standards and tools for web development at Sourcegraph.

+## Mission

+Our mission is to empower all users and Sourcegraph developers to achieve maximum efficiency and effectiveness by enabling and building a first-class web experience.

 ## Members

 {{generator:product_team.frontend_platform}}